 The Physical Security Policy is intended to ensure that physical computer resources and information resources are properly protected physically.

 The Physical Security Policy applies to all company computer systems and information, including printed copies of information that may be sensitive.

-Appropriate measures in regard to access control, environment, and protection must be in place to properly protect physical computer systems and information resources from physical harm or unauthorized access and disclosure.
-These resources include informational assets that are not computer related.
-All employees, vendors, contractors and partners are responsible for ensuring that information resources and computer systems have proper and adequate physical security.
+Appropriate measures in regard to access control, environment, and protection must be in place to properly protect physical computer systems and information resources from physical harm or unauthorized disclosure.
+These resources include information assets that are not computer-related.
+All ID123 members are responsible for ensuring that information resources and computer systems have proper and adequate physical security.

 Access to the office must be logged either electronically or on log sheets.
-The person getting access must be required to log in and the log in requirement must not be voluntary.
-Places where authentication devices or data storage facilities exist must require access logs records to be maintained.
+The person getting access must be required to log in and the log-in requirement must not be Places where authentication devices or data storage facilities exist must require access logs records to be maintained.

-- Removal or addition of computer equipment belonging to the company must be logged and accounted for within the office.
+Removal or addition of computer equipment belonging to ID123 must be logged and accounted for within the office.